kubeluk/SQL2SHACL/README.md

 ## General

-- SQL2SHACL is non-validating, meaning the user has to take care providing correct SQL syntax
+- SQL2SHACL is in principle non-validating, meaning the user has to take care providing correct SQL syntax
+- The intention is to provide hints when
+    - expressions are skipped due to containing wrong syntax
+    - important information is missing (e.g. missing data type for column)

 ### Supported SQL constraints

+The following column and table constraints are supported:
+- NOT NULL
+- UNIQUE
+- PRIMARY KEY
+- REFERENCES

+Caviats:
+- groups of attributes as foreign key reference are currently not supported
 - ...

 ### Supported SQL data types